tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 Communication with the storage node will take place using TLS.
 The TLS version and configuration will be dictated by an ongoing understanding of best practices.
 The only requirement is that the certificate have a valid signature.
-The storage node will publish the corresponding public key (e.g., via an introducer).
+The storage node will publish the corresponding Subject Public Key Information hash (SPKI hash) (e.g., via an introducer).
-The public key will constitute the storage node's identity.
+The SPKI hash will constitute the storage node's identity.

 When connecting to a storage node, the client will take the following steps to gain confidence it has reached the intended peer: